n42k/OpenRCT2/reports/report3.md

 **Fig2** - Development View - Component Diagram - OpenRCT2

 ## Deployment View<a name="deployment_view"></a>
-A deployment view model allows us to understand the hardware and sotware needs of a program.
-For OpenRTC2 the deployement model is very simple as it only needs a working computer for it to run.
-The deployment diagram for the game looks like this:
+For OpenRTC2 the deployment view is very simple as it only needs a working computer for it to run.
 ![alt tag](https://raw.githubusercontent.com/n42k/OpenRCT2/develop/reports/Images/Deployment%20View.png)
 **Fig3** - Deployment view - OpenRTC2

 ## Process View<a name="process_view"></a>
-The Process view shows tasks and processes that the system has, interfaces to the outside world and/or between components within the system and focuses on the runtime behavior of the system.
-This model is represented by Activity diagram.

-An **Activity diagram** is like a flowchart, as it shows the flow from one activity to another.
+In OpenRCT2, the process view model focuses on In-Game interactions, interfaces and it can be easily understood by analysing the diagram due to the fact that recursion and activities flow is quite similiar to other games.

 ![alt tag](https://raw.githubusercontent.com/n42k/OpenRCT2/develop/reports/Images/ProcessViewModel.png)
 **Fig4** - Process View model.

-For OpenRCT2, the process view model focuses on In-Game interactions, interfaces and it can be easily understood by analysing the diagram due to the fact that recursion and activities flow is quite similiar to other games.

 ## Contributions